Scaled Quail image by Keith Bauer, Logo by Janet Ruth

 - New Mexico Bird Conservation Plan, Version 2.1

 - Upcoming meetings/conference announcements

-- Minutes of past meetings
+- Minutes and Agendas of past meetings

 - Meeting Presentations

 In the late 1980s, there were growing concerns about apparent declines in numbers of migratory birds.
 These concerns prompted the formation of Partners in Flight.
 Partners in Flight is a voluntary coalition of federal, state, and local government agencies, conservation organizations, private industry, and the ornithological community dedicated to halting or reversing downward trends in bird populations.
 Since its inception in 1990, Partners in Flight has helped direct resources to the conservation of non-game landbirds by facilitating and coordinating cooperative efforts in conservation planning, biological research and monitoring, habitat management and restoration, outreach and education.

 As a state chapter of this larger partnership, New Mexico Partners in Flight (NMPIF) was established in 1995 to promote and enhance conservation and management efforts for New Mexico birds and the habitats on which they depend.
 In 2007, the effort was renamed New Mexico Avian Conservation Partners to better reflect all avian conservation plans at work in the Western Hemisphere.